HumeAI/hume-api-examples/evi-flutter-example/README.md

 1. `flutter pub get` to install dependencies.

-2. Replace `humeApiKey` and (optional) `humeConfigId` constants in `lib/main.dart`.
-See our documentation on [getting your api keys](https://hume.docs.buildwithfern.com/docs/introduction/getting-your-api-key).
+2. Copy the `.env.example` included in the repository to `.env` and fill in `HUME_API_KEY` and `HUME_CONFIG_ID` appropriately, see our documentation on [getting your api keys](https://hume.docs.buildwithfern.com/docs/introduction/getting-your-api-key).

-    **Note:** in a production flutter app, you should not hardcode the Hume API key into the client code, the client should fetch an access token from an endpoint on your server.
+    **Note:** the `HUME_API_KEY` environment variable is for development only.
+In a production flutter app you should avoid building your api key into the app -- the client should fetch an access token from an endpoint on your server.
 You should supply the `MY_SERVER_AUTH_URL` environment variable and uncomment the call to `fetchAccessToken` in `lib/main.dart`.

 3. Use `flutter run` to start the app!